A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets: Abstract

 \section{Abstract}

 We propose a new stochastic gradient method for optimizing the sum of a finite set of smooth functions, where the sum is strongly convex.
 While standard stochastic gradient methods converge at sublinear rates for this problem, the proposed method incorporates a memory of previous gradient values in order to achieve a linear convergence rate.
-In a machine learning context, numerical experiments indicate that the new algorithm can dramatically outperform standard algorithms, both in terms of optimizing the training objective and reducing the testing objective quickly.
+In a machine learning context, numerical experiments indicate that the new algorithm can dramatically outperform standard algorithms, both in terms of optimizing the training error and reducing the test error quickly.